 Staff BiographiesThe CMJ is a student-run journal, with expert peer review from a panel of Consultants and Registrars.

-Faye graduated from Jesus College, Cambridge in 2009 with a BA specialising in Neuroscience.
-She is currently a second year PhD student on the MB/PhD programme which intercalates a PhD into the standard medical course.
-Her animal and human research focuses on the cognitive deficits and future treatment of Huntington's disease.
+Faye graduated from Jesus College, University of Cambridge in 2009 with a BA specialising in Neuroscience.
+She is a student on the penultimate year of the MB/PhD programme which intercalates a PhD into the standard medical course.
+Her animal and human research focuses on the cognitive deficits and future treatment of Huntington's disease and has recently submitted her PhD thesis entitled "a translational approach to studying cognition in Huntington's disease".
 She has a strong interest in neurology and aims to combine an academic career with medicine in the future.
-She is also a keen teacher and enjoys writing in her free time.
+She is also a keen teacher and enjoys writing and playing the piano in her free time.